Learn How to Run a Lifesaving Sanctuary

 Accredited certificate from Southern Utah University

-Southern Utah University offers an institutional certificate for those completing the course.
+Southern Utah University offers an institutional certificate and one Continuing Education Unit (CEU) for those successfully completing the course.
 Though the certificate is not for actual credits, it can be submitted to your school for possible college credit (at the school’s discretion, depending on school policy).

 Planning your trip to Best Friends Animal Sanctuary